RamCharanV1644/python_final_project/README.md

 # Getting Started
 # Prerequisites
-Ensure you have the following installed:
+we have installed the following

 Python 3.x
 pandas